 We here at Haunted Realities are fascinated by ghost stories.
 We like to hear them, read them, and share them.
-We are going to look behind the easily recognised exterior of the most famous “house” in America.
-Take a look inside 1600 Pennsylvania Avenue with us and learn about some of the former residents that have stuck around long after their life on earth has ended.
+We are going to look behind the easily recognized exterior of the most famous “house” in America.
+Take a look at 1600 Pennsylvania Avenue with us and learn about some of the former residents that have stuck around long after their life on earth has ended.
 Let’s look at the white house haunting.

 History of the White House

 The cornerstone of the White House was placed on October 13, 1792, in accordance with plans drawn up by architect James Hoban.
 It was close to completion when the second president of the United States, John Adams and his wife Abigail Adams moved in on November 1, 1800.
 It cost $232,372 to build the president’s house in a federal district along the Potomac River.

 Occupants Who Have Not Left.
 White House haunting

 According to numerous different reports collected and recounted on history.com, there are some residents of the White House that are still hanging around.
 Some are apparitions while others are disembodied voices.

 Abigail Adams who was the wife of the second president of the United States, John Adams (1797-1801) used to hang laundry to dry in the East Room as it was the warmest and driest room in the house.
 Abigail’s ghost has been seen heading towards the East Room dressed in a cap, and lace shawl, with her arms outstretched as if carrying her washing.
 Others have said that they smell damp clothing and soap in the East Room.